Frequently Asked Questions

 If your baby or older child has ongoing diarrhea and vomiting – alone or together – it’s also time to see the pediatrician.
 Having more fluids going out than coming in can quickly lead to dehydration and that can result in serious complications.
 This is true for adults, too.

-Sugar Intolerance symptoms overlap with other illnesses, so you should ask your pediatrician about the possibility of your child’s having CSID since there are simple and painless tests now available to diagnose the condition.
+Sugar Intolerance symptoms overlap with other illnesses, so you should ask your pediatrician about the possibility of your child’s having CSID since there are simple and painless tests now available to help diagnose the condition.

 CSID is a lifelong disorder, so the symptoms won’t go away.
 But getting the right diagnosis and treatment, along with learning how to manage it through diet (knowing what foods may be safe to eat), can give you and your child relief.